TelepathicGrunt/TACT/README.txt

 - Added config options to change health and attack damage for nearly all Alex's Caves mobs.

 - Added config option to disable the End Story replacement that Alex's Caves replaced when beating Ender Dragon.
+(Not disabled by default)

+- Added config option to unlock all pages in the Cave Compendium book on log in.
+(Config is off by default)

 - Made Underweed, Tree Star, Fiddlehead, and Curly Fern be replaceable by blocks in your hand just like how vanilla grass and fern can be replaced by player block placing.